Auckland

 Hastings

-The Hastings District in The Hawke's Bay Region of the North Island is often referred to as the Fruit Bowl of the country due to its many orchards and large horticultural industry.
-It is also famed for its many vineyards and the fine red wines produced there.
-Hastings enjoys long, hot summers and has a strong tourism sector which it shares with its sister city Napier.
+There are over 25 motels in Hastings District in The Hawke's Bay to select from.
+It is often referred to as the Fruit Bowl of the country due to its many orchards and large horticultural industry.
+It is also famed for its many vineyards, the fine red wines & the Ganet Colony at Cape Kidnappers.
+Hastings enjoys long, hot summers plenty of motel accommodation and has a strong tourism sector.

 Masterton

 Masterton is both a Town and District in the Wellington Region of New Zealand.
 It is well known for its adventure tourism and sport including hot air ballooning, fishing, surfing and jet boating.
 There are a lot of nature tracks for trampers and walkers, plus the seal colony at Cape Palliser, the Putangirua Pinnacles, Mount Holdsworth and the Mount Bruce Conservation Centre.
+Plenty to plan when choosing a motel in Masterton.

 Mount Ruapehu

 Famous for its eruptions, natural beauty and skiing Mount Ruapehu is one of the world's most active volcanoes.
 Turoa and Whakapapa are the two main ski fields on the mountain.
 It is the biggest of three volcanoes in Tongariro National Park and forms a spectacular backdrop to the town of Taupo on a clear day.
+There are plenty of motels in National Park as well as motels in Ohakune to base your Skiing or tramping holiday.

 Napier